shravanasati/emozi/README.md

 # emozi

-emozi is a simple command line tool to insert emojis in between text.
+emozi is a simple command line tool to generate emojipasta (copypasta but a lot of emojis).

 Inspired by the [EmojiPastaBot](https://github.com/Kevinpgalligan/EmojipastaBot) on reddit.